 Carpooling is strongly recommended.
 Drop-off will be done on the circle drive on the east side of the church.
 Parents do not need to come in for drop-off as the registrar will check Scouts in as they arrive.
 Parents/guardians will need to park and enter the church to pick up their child(ren).
 Parents/guardians must check each Scout out before leaving.
 Details and maps will be given to each pack’s camp coordinator.

-All medications (with the exception of inhalers, emergency epinephrine kits, and diabetes kits) must be checked-in to the health and safety director in the first aid area by the parents of the child requiring the medications.
+All medications must be checked-in to the health and safety director in the first aid area by the parents of the child requiring the medications.
+A medication form will need to be filled out.
+Medications that can stay with the Scout are inhalers, emergency epinephrine kits, and diabetes kits.
 Each medication must be in the original prescription container with only enough medication for the week, clearly labeled with the Scout’s name, dosage, and specific time(s) medication should be taken.
 A medication form will need to be filled out.
 Other than using an inhaler, Epi-pens or diabetes kits, no child should be taking any medication except while in the first aid area.
 Please inform the Scout's leader and the health and safety officer of any medications that need to be taken at camp.
 See the health and safety director at camp if there are any questions.

 Notice!
 Please be advised that promotional videotaping/photography may be in progress at any time at an event.
 Your entrance constitutes your agreement that the council and district has the right to reproduce your likeness in videography/photography for promotion (e.g., publications, internet, newspaper).